 How is a PDO diagnosed?

-Your caregiver will examine your face and mouth.
+Your healthcare provider will examine your face and mouth.
 He will feel your parotid gland to learn how swollen it is.
 You may need any of the following:

 - Blood tests will show infection and which germ is causing it.